 For most people, their primary “operating business” would be their day job.
 Whether you are a teacher, firefighter, accountant, or part-time babysitter, it is this stream of funds that allows you to pay your bills, watch television, buy groceries, and put gas in your car.
 It is also this income that provides you with your first real capital to acquire investments.

-Just like any good business, you want to grow your profits, or in this case salary, wages, and other income from the job, as much as possible with the smallest investment.
+Just like any good business, you want to grow your profits (or in this case wages) as much as possible with the smallest investment.
 Thus, if your choices are working more hours to make more money or going back to school to become a doctor, you might opt for the latter due to the much higher earnings down the road by putting in a comparable amount of double and triple-shifts.
 This leads to a golden rule of wealth building: You must invest in yourself if you want to experience true financial freedom.